-The line south of Gemas is currently being upgraded (completion is due around 2020) and you will at the moment have to change on to a Shuttle train at Gemas if you want to travel further south to Johor state, JB Sentral or Singapore.
+The line south of Gemas is currently being upgraded (completion is possibly due in late 2021) and you will at the moment have to change on to a Shuttle train at Gemas if you want to travel further south to Johor state, JB Sentral or Singapore.

 If you are going to be travelling by train along the west coast line of Malaysia, chances are you will be using a Gold Class Train.

 The Gold services are not as fast as the the Platinum Class Trains as they stop at more stations along the route.

 If you want to learn about the other ETS Train classes, see the following pages:

 Gold Class services are very much like the Platinum Class services as they use the new Class 93 Trains from China that can travel at speeds of up to 160 kilometres per hour - just under 100 miles per hour (they usually travel at around 140 km/h in service).

 When you buy your tickets for these train, the ticket will give you a coach number and a seat number.